158A

 158A is a train carriage built by H. Cegielski in Poznań.
 The train carriage is built for national and international passenger transportation with a maximum speed of 200 km/h on tracks with a width of 1435 mm.

 Specification

-Carriage Body Structure
+Carriage body structure

 The chassis and bodywork is a welded structure made of carbon steel with high strength and resistance to corrosion.
 The whole carriage is covered with corrosion protection, which, together with a covering paint ensures long-term durability of the wagon body.
 The spaces in the internal walls and the roof is covered with damping mats of a non-combustible material.

-Passenger Compartment
+Passenger compartment

 In the interior of the passenger compartment there are arranged in series, seats made out of wool fabric.
 Above the windows there are placed racks for luggage and a panel fitted with individual lighting for each seat, the monitor includes the lighting setup and seating reservation.
 Above each carriage door there is a display with information regarding the time, speed and railway stations.
 The interior lighting for the carriage is made up of uses LED lamps.